Reduced basis methods for numerical room acoustic simulations with parametrized boundaries: Method description

-where $\mathbb{V}_{fb}$ is the discrete approximation space.
 The ultimate goal of the method is to approximate any part of the solution manifold with a small number of basis functions $\{\phi_i \}_{i=1}^{N_{rb}}$.
-Thus, the reduced space can be expressed as $\mathbb{V}_{fb}=$span$\{\phi_1,...,\phi_{N_{rb}}\}$.
+Thus, the reduced space is a linear approximation of the solution manifold as $\mathbb{V}_{fb}=$span$\{\phi_1,...,\phi_{N_{rb}}\}$.
 The solution of the PDE is expressed as an expansion of the reduced basis functions $\phi_i(x)$ and the coefficients $a_i(s)$ in the Laplace domain,

-A standard way to generate basis functions is by using POD.
-This technique is used for data compression and low-dimensional approximations and provides an orthogonal basis in the least-square sense.
-The reduced models can be obtained by truncating the basis while keeping the essential information that ensures the desired accuracy of the results.
-The generation of the basis consists of performing a uniform sampling of the parameter space $\mathbb{P}_h \subset \mathbb{P}$ where each sample is called a snapshot.
+POD is a standard way to generate basis functions and it is used for data compression and low-dimensional approximations and provides an orthogonal basis.
+The reduced basis is obtained by truncating the basis while keeping the essential information that ensures the desired accuracy of the results.
+The generation of the basis consists of performing a sampling of the parameter space $\mathbb{P}_h \subset \mathbb{P}$ for $[\mu_1,...,\mu_{N_{\mu}}]$.
 The snapshots are collected into a snapshot matrix

 where $N_s$ is the number of complex frequencies.
 After solving (\ref{Generalmatrix}), the snapshot matrix can be written as